paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 ## Principle 5: Retrieval: Test to Learn

-Learning works better when trying to retrieve something than by spending additonal time to review it or making concept maps.
-This maybe because retrieving information is more difficult than reviewing it, and **difficulty is desireable** as long as we are still able to perform the task.
+Learning works better when trying to retrieve something than spending additonal time to review it.
+This maybe because retrieving information is more difficult than reviewing it, and **difficulty is desireable in learning** as long as we are still able to perform the task.

 ### How to Practice Retrieval

 There are a few methods we can use to practice retrieval:

-1. **Flash cards:** We can use flash cards, which combines well with a spaced reptetition system (SRS - also see principle 7).
+1. **Flash cards:** We can use flash cards, which combines well with spaced reptetition system (SRS - also see principle 7).
 2. **Free recall:** Difficult but powerful is to practice free recall, i.e. to try to remember as much as possible after learning something.